George Riley Minard was born in 1863 in Barbour County, WV, the son of Sarah Minerd and Thomas Mayle, who were not married.

-George and Sally had 10 known children: Grover James Minard, Cansetta Collins, Blanche Ann Collins, Samuel Miner, Willie "Babe" Miner, Marion Francis "Frank" Miner, Conter Miner, Camden Minard, May "Alta" Croston and Mildred Newman.
+George and Sally produced a large family of 10 known children -- Grover James Minard, Cansetta Collins, Blanche Ann Collins, Samuel Miner, Willie "Babe" Miner, Marion Francis "Frank" Miner, Conter Miner, Camden Minard, May "Alta" Croston and Mildred Newman.

-George was a farmer and coal miner, and the Minards lived in the Philippi area circa 1900-1910.
+George was a farmer and coal miner, and the Minards lived in the Philippi area when the federal censuses were taken circa 1900-1910.
 In 1920, when the federal census was taken, they resided in the south district of Philippi, along Olive Hill Road.
 Later, they lived at Ford Run.
 The census of 1930 shows George and Sarah Ann making their home near Philippi, with their sons Willie, Grover and Samuel living nearby as neighbors.

 Sally died at age 72 of dysentery, caused by "exhaustion," on Oct.
 26, 1939, at home.
 The Philippi Republican published an obituary, which said that funeral services "were held at 1 o'clock ... at the Minard school with the Rev. Harris, in charge."
 She was laid to rest in the Welch Cemetery.
 At the time, they had seven surviving children.

 Little is known about the Minard School, or what it's connection may have been to the family.
 Circa 1927, the school was named in the West Virginia Educational Directory, taught by Mack Bingo (or "Wingo").
 [In an interesting twist, Wingo spent most of his adult life as a coal miner, and in 1976 filed a legal claim against David Mathews, Secretary of Health, Education and Welfare, for black lung benefits in West Virginia that he felt he was owed.]
 In 1959, named in the Educational Directory, the school was listed as accommodating grades one through eight, with Ernestine Mayle as the teacher.